 Conducting user research helps the designer to identify and address prejudices and misconceptions that would otherwise be detrimental to the success of the product.
 Essentially it’s about:

-- Creating user-relevant applications.
 Here, too, it is a question of adopting a mindset that has at its heart the customer and his needs.
 We all agree that it is useless to produce shampoo with an aroma of green apple if the market requires one with coconut fragrance.
 Designing and producing goods or services that meet the desires and needs of customers means costs are optimised by focusing on products that, as confirmed by analysis, have a good chance of success.
 It is not a coincidence that Design Thinking, a very common design technique, makes the task of achieving empathy with users the starting point for the design team.
 User experience research is one of the best ways to do this.
 This type of research is conducted in the initial phase of a project to ensure that the result is relevant to the user’s needs.

-- Designing goods and services that are easy and pleasant to use.
 Products are successful if they are easy to use.
 Even an insurance policy calculator, or a multifunction mixer for the kitchen, can be well-received by consumers because they are very easy to use.
 In addition, never underestimate aesthetics, one of the main criteria that has influenced consumer choices for a long time.
 Whether it’s a web interface or the packaging of a consumer product, a good design offers pleasing and instant UX, which influences use or purchase.
 By offering a beautiful product you immediately stand out from your competitors, on the supermarket shelf or amongst websites.
 After all, people expect products to be easy to use, and not involve having to learn too much.
 They disregard reading the instruction manual and expect it to immediately do what they want.
 In particular a good level of usability and a corresponding high-quality user experience are essential to the success of a product or service in highly competitive sectors.

-- Consider and evaluate the return on investment, or ROI, of UX design.
 In some companies UX design is not always given an adequate budget.
 If resources become scarce, the sector that deals with UX is often also one of the first where budget cuts can occur.
 This is because the advantages of investing in user experience are not immediately perceived by top managers.

 It is therefore very useful to first evaluate and highlight the return on investment (ROI) of UX work.
 Management will invest in UX if those in the company who are responsible for UX can demonstrate that careful planning, focused on the customer, results both in project and design choices that attract the attention of a large number of users which increases sales, and it also makes processes more efficient.
 This economic analysis is founded on qualitative and qualitative information.
 A/B tests on different versions of the project and continuous evaluation are effective in assessing the impact of different design options.

-Giving value to User Experience Research activity
+Adding Value to User Experience Research Activity

 We have said that UX designers often have to deal with user research activity being underestimated.
 It is often a question of building a culture of UXR.
 Here are some ideas that can be put into practice in companies.

-- Draw up a specific project.
 A difference can be made by not asking for funds for generic activity, but rather presenting a clear and understandable project to top managers, one which highlights the objectives, benefits and the tools required for user experience research.

-- Share within the company the results of the research about users.
 The results will also be useful to managers in other sectors, because knowing the customer is a fundamental part of any development strategy.
 Making the data about Personas targets public and providing information about the customer or the materials that are popular is useful to those who are responsible for writing the company’s blog and also to the marketing department.

 User research and usability testing provide valuable information and input for UX designers.
-User experience research makes it possible to have a better understanding of the needs and behaviors of users.
+User experience research makes it possible to have a better understanding of the needs and behaviours of users.
 Usability tests enable you to reliably detect design usability issues.
 Both user research and usability testing are required for UX Design, which creates and significantly improves the quality of user experience.
 These activities take time and planning, however they cost much less than what would be required to correct defects that could appear after the product or service has been placed on the market if UX has not been taken into consideration.